City of London Pedway Scheme: Pedways in other places

-In Europe, pedways exist in Paris La Défense and Beaugrenelle area, Lyon in La Part Dieu area, Bordeaux in Mériadeck area ...
+In Europe, pedways exist in the La Défense and Beaugrenelle areas of Paris, La Part Dieu area of Lyons, and the Mériadeck area of Bordeaux.

 Pedways (and pedestrian tunnels) have been more successfully implemented in other parts of the world especially where fully enclosed connections allow year-round use even during inclement weather.
 They are sometimes called skyways.
 Examples include Central Elevated Walkway in Hong Kong and the Houston tunnel system providing protection from heat and humidity, and PATH in Toronto, +15 in Calgary, the Chicago Pedway and the Minneapolis Skyway System, providing protection from cold.